Bhawana874/web-dev-and-python-projects/README.md

-This repository contains front-end web development projects created using: Html, CSS and Javascript.
-It also includes a desktop based voice assistant developed using: tkinker, speech_recognition, and pyttsx3 libraries in python.
+This repository contains a desktop based voice assistant developed using: tkinker, speech_recognition, and pyttsx3 libraries in python.